con-dog/con-dog/README.md

 **con-dog/con-dog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- I’m currently working on "Lightning"
-  - **Lightning** automates the creation of Selenium Scripts via drawing coloured boxes on webpage elements.
-It is a salvage project of the POC "Sillynium"

-## 🌱 I’m currently learning: ##
+## Stack ##
-- Python: 1.5 Years
+- Python: 3 Years
-  - OOP
-  - requests
-  - tkinter
+- SQL: 1 Year
-  - matplotlib, networkx
-  - pygame
+- HTML/CSS/JS: 6 Months

-- SQL / MySQL: 8 months

-- HTML/CSS/JavaScript: 5 weeks

-## I'm working towards ##
-- Python: Machine Learning
-- HTML/CSS/JavaScript: Front End Development